-Eternal Guardians, Book Eight
+Eternal Guardians, Novella Eight

 Daphne darted a look between Zeus and Athena, sure she had to have heard them wrong.
 “What you need from me?”

 Athena shot a frustrated look at Zeus, but the king of the gods didn’t bother to glance the goddess’s way.
 “We’re in need of a Siren with your talents to complete a mission for us.
 Are you interested?”

 Daphne had no idea what kind of mission they were talking about, but something in her gut said never to say no to the king of the gods.
 “Yes, of course.”

 “She’s too naïve,” Athena mumbled.

 “That’s exactly why we’re going to use her.”
 Zeus’s eyes flashed.
 “You’ve heard of the rogue Argonaut loose in the human realm?
 The one they call Ari?”

 Daphne’s mind skipped over snippets of gossip she’d heard from her Siren sisters.
 “We all have.
 He’s a monster.”

 “Yes, he is.”
 Zeus’s jaw clenched.
 “A very dangerous monster that needs to be stopped.
 Unfortunately, our conventional attempts at dealing with him have not worked.
 Which is where you come in.
 We want to send you in undercover to terminate him for the Order.”

 Daphne stared at the god for several seconds, sure she had to have heard him